 Skip to main content

-Orthotists provide care to patients with musculoskeletal conditions.
-Orthorists assess patients and customize orthotic devices, orthotic braces, and prosthetic limbs to improve patient outcome.
+Orthotists provide care to patients with many conditions.
+Orthotists assess patients and provide customize orthotic devices, orthotic braces to improve patient outcome.

 Steps to becoming a licensed Orthotist in Nova Scotia.